Table of Contents

 Due to its properties of greater strength, high flexibility, lightweight, easy workability, and availability; it is widely used in the construction field.

-Bamboo has very strong fiber with compressive strength twice the concrete and tensile strength near to steel.
+Bamboo has very strong fiber with compressive strength twice the of concrete and tensile strength near to steel.
 It can be curved without breaking due to the strong and flexible fiber present in it.

 Because of these advantageous physical and strength characteristics, bamboo is suitable material for the application in different types of structures and constructions.